Deutsche Bank Aktiengesellschaft Trims Estée Lauder Companies (NYSE:EL) Target Price to $105.00

-Estée Lauder Companies (NYSE:EL – Free Report) had its price target reduced by Deutsche Bank Aktiengesellschaft from $108.00 to $105.00 in a research report sent to investors on Tuesday, Benzinga reports.
-They currently have a hold rating on the stock.
+Estée Lauder Companies (NYSE:EL – Free Report) had its price objective lowered by Deutsche Bank Aktiengesellschaft from $108.00 to $105.00 in a research report report published on Tuesday morning, Benzinga reports.
+The firm currently has a hold rating on the stock.

-A number of other analysts have also commented on the company.
-Morgan Stanley lowered Estée Lauder Companies from an overweight rating to an equal weight rating and dropped their price target for the stock from $164.00 to $140.00 in a report on Friday, May 3rd.
-Canaccord Genuity Group reduced their price target on shares of Estée Lauder Companies from $140.00 to $131.00 and set a hold rating for the company in a research report on Thursday, May 2nd.
-Citigroup lowered their price objective on shares of Estée Lauder Companies from $175.00 to $135.00 and set a buy rating on the stock in a research report on Wednesday, July 10th.
-Piper Sandler reduced their target price on shares of Estée Lauder Companies from $141.00 to $108.00 and set a neutral rating for the company in a research report on Thursday, July 11th.
-Finally, UBS Group raised shares of Estée Lauder Companies to a hold rating in a report on Friday, July 12th.
-Fifteen investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and an average price target of $124.39.
+Several other research firms have also recently issued reports on EL.
+Bank of America cut shares of Estée Lauder Companies from a buy rating to a neutral rating and cut their price objective for the stock from $140.00 to $100.00 in a research report on Friday, August 16th.
+Morgan Stanley lowered shares of Estée Lauder Companies from an overweight rating to an equal weight rating and lowered their target price for the stock from $164.00 to $140.00 in a research note on Friday, May 3rd.
+Bernstein Bank increased their target price on shares of Estée Lauder Companies from $155.00 to $160.00 in a research note on Wednesday, May 1st.
+Citigroup lowered their target price on shares of Estée Lauder Companies from $175.00 to $135.00 and set a buy rating for the company in a research note on Wednesday, July 10th.
+Finally, Barclays lowered their target price on shares of Estée Lauder Companies from $136.00 to $117.00 and set an equal weight rating for the company in a research note on Friday, July 19th.
+Fourteen investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $124.39.

 Estée Lauder Companies Price Performance

-Estée Lauder Companies (NYSE:EL – Get Free Report) last released its quarterly earnings results on Monday, August 19th.
-The company reported $0.64 earnings per share for the quarter, beating analysts’ consensus estimates of $0.25 by $0.39.
+Estée Lauder Companies (NYSE:EL – Get Free Report) last released its quarterly earnings data on Monday, August 19th.
+The company reported $0.64 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.25 by $0.39.
 Estée Lauder Companies had a net margin of 4.18% and a return on equity of 13.08%.
-The company had revenue of $3.87 billion for the quarter, compared to analyst estimates of $3.80 billion.
-During the same period last year, the firm earned $0.07 earnings per share.
-The firm’s revenue was up 7.3% on a year-over-year basis.
-As a group, analysts forecast that Estée Lauder Companies will post 2.21 EPS for the current fiscal year.
+The firm had revenue of $3.87 billion during the quarter, compared to analysts’ expectations of $3.80 billion.
+During the same period last year, the business earned $0.07 earnings per share.
+Estée Lauder Companies’s revenue was up 7.3% compared to the same quarter last year.
+Sell-side analysts anticipate that Estée Lauder Companies will post 2.21 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, September 16th.
-Stockholders of record on Friday, August 30th will be given a dividend of $0.66 per share.
+The company also recently announced a quarterly dividend, which will be paid on Monday, September 16th.
+Investors of record on Friday, August 30th will be issued a $0.66 dividend.
 The ex-dividend date is Friday, August 30th.
-This represents a $2.64 annualized dividend and a dividend yield of 2.89%.
-Estée Lauder Companies’s dividend payout ratio (DPR) is presently 148.31%.
+This represents a $2.64 annualized dividend and a yield of 2.82%.
+Estée Lauder Companies’s dividend payout ratio (DPR) is 148.31%.

 Insider Activity at Estée Lauder Companies

-In other Estée Lauder Companies news, EVP Jane Lauder sold 14,976 shares of the stock in a transaction that occurred on Thursday, May 30th.
-The shares were sold at an average price of $121.26, for a total transaction of $1,815,989.76.
-Following the transaction, the executive vice president now directly owns 57,389 shares in the company, valued at $6,958,990.14.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-12.77% of the stock is currently owned by insiders.
+In related news, EVP Jane Lauder sold 14,976 shares of the firm’s stock in a transaction that occurred on Thursday, May 30th.
+The shares were sold at an average price of $121.26, for a total value of $1,815,989.76.
+Following the sale, the executive vice president now owns 57,389 shares of the company’s stock, valued at $6,958,990.14.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+12.77% of the stock is owned by corporate insiders.

 Institutional Trading of Estée Lauder Companies